DaveyvanTilburg/AdaptableMapper/README.md

     * ListOfConditions (List of condition)

     * XXXIfAnyInPathCondition (has a path, if path results in any hits returns true)

- * Introduce new module : Formatting
-    * XXXSetValueNumericValueFormatting formatter (same as datetime)

  * Refactor test suite